We come to the dark, slow days of the Passion.

 Yet even then His heart was not content; His love was not satisfied.
 To crown all, to make their vocation more sublime, to render their intimacy with Him more real, to perfect the patience that He had taught them by His example, to add yet another jewel to their diadem of glory, to let them give Him what, in love, He had given them, He gave them what only He could give—all powerful as He was—to those He loved best: He offered them the martyr’s crown, allowing them to die for Him.

 This article is adapted from a chapter in Fr.
 Sertillanges’s classic book, 33 Years in the Holy Land What: Jesus Saw from Bethlehem to Golgotha.
-It is available as an ebook or paperback from Sophia Institute Press or your favorite bookstore.
+It is available as an ebook or paperback from Sophia Institute Press.